 Originally published 1997

 Colin Chapman, August 21st

 Gene Sharp, The Politics of Nonviolent Action

 Gene Sharp, Social Power and Political Freedom

 Philip Windsor and Adam Roberts, Czechoslovakia 1968

-Text & graphics by James L. VanHise licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Text by James L. VanHise licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.